PagesofVishal/beckend-data-ai/knowledge.md

 ### Application 1: Android Knows (Knows More)
 - **Current Version:** 16.3.5 with Material 3 (m3) UI.
+- **Pricing:** 100% completely free (no hidden charges, no pro-tier restrictions).
 - **Description:** A powerful device information application that helps users explore and understand their Android smartphone in detail.
 It provides comprehensive information in a clean, easy-to-use interface.
+- **Official Download Page:** Users can download the app from the official GitHub page: https://github.com/PagesofVishal/knows-more

 #### Core Features:
 - **UI Experience:** Dark Mode support, clean, simple, and user-friendly design.